Seeding a New Lawn

 Selecting the Appropriate Species of Turfgrass

-An important key to the successful establishment of a new lawn is the selection of the best-suited turfgrass species for the site.
+A key to successfully establishing a new lawn is selecting the best-suited turfgrass species for the site.
 Kentucky bluegrass is the best-adapted turfgrass for sunny areas that receive at least 6 hours of direct sun each day.
 Choose a seed mix that contains at least 2 or 3 bluegrass varieties.
 The fine-leaf fescues perform best in shady locations.
 (The fine-leaf fescues include creeping red fescue, hard fescue, chewings fescue, and sheep fescue.)
-Perennial ryegrass is often used in seed mixes because of its ability to germinate and establish quickly.
+Perennial ryegrass is often used in seed mixes because it germinates and establishes quickly.

 For sunny locations, select a seed mix containing 80 to 90 percent Kentucky bluegrass and 10 to 20 percent perennial ryegrass.